FIN 509 Class Web Page, Summer Semester' 25

 Step 3: Authorize and Run the Script

-Step 4: Create the HTML File1.
-In
+Step 4: Create the HTML File

 the Apps Script editor, click on the 2.
 Name